judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 ## The JS API

-**Work in progress**
+**Work in progress: Missing a thorough explanation of the extension JS API**

 If you would like to use the [WebVR API](https://developer.mozilla.org/en-US/docs/Web/API/WebVR_API) along with this extension, please, check the [WebVR shim](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR).
+The test included in this repo automatically injects the shim/polyfill when the page is loaded.

 If you would like to directly call the JS API that is exposed with this extension (not recommended) you may: